-Do not position the scanner at an angle that causes the LED illumination to be reflected directly back into the scanner.
+Do not position the scanner at an angle that causes the laser scan line to be reflected directly back into the scanner.
 This is called specular reflection.
 Too much reflected light can "blind" the scanner preventing a good decode.

-If the bar code label is located on a flat surface, specular reflectivity occurs between 2 to 9 degrees off perpendicular (see diagram).
+If the bar code label is located on a flat surface, specular reflectivity occurs between ± 3 degrees off perpendicular (See diagram in Section 2).
 If the bar code label is located on a cylindrical surface, such as a test tube, the angle of specular reflection is measured tangent to the curve.
 If the curved surface is also moving, there may be more than one position causing specular reflection.
-The following diagram indicates the area to avoid: